rakhimov/scram/doc/event_tree_analysis.rst

 Event tree analysis [ETA]_ is an analysis of end sequences given an initiating event and progression of states over functional events.
-The analysis uses the gathered Boolean formula and expressions per sequence to supply arguments for other analysis kinds, such as fault-tree, probability, and uncertainty analyses.
+The analysis uses the gathered Boolean formulae and expressions per sequence to supply arguments for other analysis kinds, such as fault-tree, probability, and uncertainty analyses.